 June – July – August: This is monsoon period and annually rainfall time.
 Less popular season to go trekking in Nepal.
 There will be chance of leeches, rain storm raises its level considerably.
 In the initial forested sections leeches are very sharp.
 So, better put on long trekking trousers at this time of year before travelling Mardi Himal.

-September – October – November: This is now the perfect tourists’ period of time in Nepal with the hot months (Summer) passed by and the chill weather (Winter) to come.
+September–October–November: This is now the perfect tourist period of time in Nepal, with the hot months (Summer) passed by and the chillier weather (Winter) to come.
 The climatic conditions are incredibly satisfying.
-This is often the prime time of year for Mardi Himal trek, seeing that mountain vistas are assured therefore better reserve the airline flight well in advance.
-This is also the month of festival in Nepal celebrates the greatest Hindu festivals Dashain and then Tihar.
+This is often the prime time of year for Mardi Himal treks, seeing that mountain vistas are assured.
+Therefore, you’d better reserve the airline flight well in advance.
+This is also the month of festivals in Nepal, which celebrates the greatest Hindu festivals Dashain and then Tihar.

 This adventure trekking does not need excessive physical fitness.
 But bear in mind though average level of exercising is recommended although you cannot find any straight mounting taking part.
 You need to walk over certain rockbound part close to high camp and base camp only.
 I would like to give an advice to the trekkers to visit the personal doctor for the through medical check-up and about altitude sickness.
 Actually, in Mardi Himal Trek in Nepal, you also have to think about the number of days and time you are trekking out.
 Most of the days involve 5 to 6 hours of steady trekking every day.

-How much money do I have to estimate for this trek?
+How much money do I have to estimate for this Mardi Himal Trek?